-Hull is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Hull is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Hull is that it can take a long time to commute to work.
-In Hull, the average commute to work is 35.34 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Hull’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Hull, however, the average commute to work is quite long.
+On average, people spend 34.96 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-Despite being a small town, Hull has a lot of people using a ferryboat to get to and from work every day.
-Most of these people on a ferryboat are using it to get to good jobs in other cities.
+In Hull, a lot of people use a ferryboat to get to work every day though Hull is a relatively small town.
+Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.

 The people who call Hull home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hull residents report their race to be White, followed by Native American.
+The greatest number of Hull residents report their race to be White, followed by Asian.
 Important ancestries of people in Hull include Italian, English, German, and French .

 The most common language spoken in Hull is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Portuguese.